mbudisic/dmaps-for-eq/README.md

 analysis of dynamical systems.
 The use can best be seen in two
 examples:

-[exampleTorus.m][]: demonstrate that the algorithm successfully embeds a 2-torus
+exampleTorus.m: demonstrate that the algorithm successfully embeds a 2-torus

-[exampleDynamics.m][#markdown-header-exampleDynamics]: demonstrate how algorithm is used on trajectories of a dynamical system
+exampleDynamics.m: demonstrate how algorithm is used on trajectories of a dynamical system

-[exampleSaddle.m][]: demonstrate how algorithm performs when analyzing non-recurrent dynamics
+exampleSaddle.m: demonstrate how algorithm performs when analyzing non-recurrent dynamics

 References: